Andrés Allamand

 Andrés Allamand Zavala (born February 7, 1956), a Chilean politician, is the founder and one of the past leaders of Renovación Nacional.
 He is of French, and Basque descent.

-On January 14, 2011 he was named Minister of Defense by president Sebastián Piñera.
-He was sworn in on January 16, 2011 and left office on November 5, 2012.
-He was named Minister of Foreign Affairs following a Cabinet reshuffle on 28 July 2021, resigning the Senate seat he had held since 2014.
+In early 2011, Allamand was named Minister of Defense by president Sebastián Piñera.
+He was sworn in on January 16th and left office on November 5, 2012.

+In 2021, he again was appointed minister by Piñera, now as Minister of Foreign Affairs following a Cabinet reshuffle on July 28th, resigning the Senate seat he had held since 2014.
 Allamand is a member of the Inter-American Dialogue.